ibm-watson-data-lab/shopping-list-model-js/README.md

 #### Find a List of Shopping List Items for a Shopping List from a Database

-Use a Shopping List Repository to find a List of Shopping List Items from the database when you know the `_id` value of the parent Shopping List:
+Use a Shopping List Repository to find a List of Shopping List Items from a database when you know the `_id` value of the parent Shopping List:

 ```javascript
 const { ShoppingListFactory, ShoppingListRepositoryPouchDB } = require("ibm-shopping-list-model");